AincradOT/platform/docs/architecture/gcp.md

-# GCP foundation
+# GCP platform

 This section describes how we use GCP as the control plane for cloud resources, Terraform state and secrets.

 ## Scope

-The GCP foundation Terraform root is located under `cloud/` in the `foundation` repository.
+The GCP platform Terraform root is located under `cloud/` in the `platform` repository.
 It manages:

 - enabling the GCP organisation for Terraform usage
 - a bootstrap project for shared services